 Because of this many of the Williams Piano Company products are lower priced compared to their counterparts, due to the fact they cost considerably less to produce.
 This speaks volumes to the quality of their machines, and why there seem to be considerable complaints against many of them.
 Nevertheless, most of their products are still fully functional, it should only be stated that each consumer should be aware and is taking their own risk.

-Below, take a look at some of the best selling digital pianos on Amazon, and see how they stack up against the Williams Allegro:
+Below, take a look at some of the best selling digital pianos online, and see how they stack up against the Williams Allegro:

 Features of the Williams Allegro